skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 2. A reference to an argument of the function called `a`.
 3. A reference to a local variable of the function with the name `a`.

-The problem with these different types of references is that they are implemented differently in our Truffle interpreter.
+The problem with these different types of references is that they are implemented differently in Truffle interpreters.
 Global variables are stored in a separate `GlobalScopeObject`, while function arguments are kept in the `Frame` object, in the `arguments` array.